telerik/teststudio-docs/docs/features/recorder/advanced-recording-tools/element-steps/verifications/wait.md

 ---
 # Create a Wait Step

 You can create a Wait step in the same manner as a <a href="/features/recorder/advanced-recording-tools/element-steps/verifications/quick-verification" target="_blank">quick verification</a> step.
 Instead of passing or failing based on a comparison, this step will wait for the comparison to be true before proceeding.
 The verification is performed after the server has responded.

+> **Tip**
+> <br>
+> <br>
+> Check out this <a href="https://www.youtube.com/watch?v=Klt3fRglAeU&list=PLvmaC-XMqeBa7evdakaPkd_kctAJRm85h&index=3">video tutorial</a> about wait and verification steps in Test Studio.

 1.&nbsp; Highlight the desired element.
 From the menu that appears choose **Quick Steps > Wait - element exists**.